r-gilchrist/salary-calculator-typescript/README.md

 ## Current Limitations

-- Not accurate for anything over £50,0000 (apologies to all devs)
+- Not accurate for anything over £100,0000 (e.g., no support for personal allowance clawback)
 - Assumes you hold a plan 1 student loan
 - Assumes you have a regular tax code (1257L)